"Pike’s soaring Lark is a masterclass in expressive free flight. "

 Eminent conductors with whom she has worked include Jirí Belohlávek, Martyn Brabbins, Sir Mark Elder, James Gaffigan, Richard Hickox, Christopher Hogwood, Juanjo Mena, Andris Nelsons, Sir Roger Norrington, Jukka Pekka Saraste, Leif Segerstam, Tugan Sokhiev and John Storgårds.

 As a recitalist and chamber musician, Jennifer Pike has collaborated throughout Europe with artists including Anne-Sophie Mutter, Nikolaj Znaider, Adrian Brendel, Nicolas Altstaedt, Maxim Rysanov, Ben Johnson, Igor Levit, Martin Roscoe, Tom Poster and Mahan Esfahani.
+She appears regularly at the Wigmore Hall and in 2017 curated and performed three recitals in one-day celebrating Polish music, including specially commissioned work.

 She has recorded for Chandos, Sony and ABC Classics.
 Her recent recording of the Mendelssohn Violin Concerto with the City of Birmingham Symphony and Edward Gardner for Chandos was acclaimed in the Observer for her “innate musicality and mercurial technique”.